10 Tips for Finding Charity Shop Bargains

 Follow your favourite charities on Instagram, Facebook and Twitter to keep informed on the latest updates and bargains.
 Many charity shops will have their own Facebook pages to showcase some of their amazing stock, window displays and deals, giving you the best chance of grabbing a bargain before anyone else.

 Auction sites are the perfect way to grab a bargain, and you’ll find charities have an eBay store that helps them to generate funds from items that have been donated via post, collection bags or kerbside pickup.
 By bidding for an item, you can browse for as long as you need, save and watch items as well as ‘Buy It Now’ if it’s something you simply can’t live without.

 Tip 5: Specialist Charity Shops

 Need a wedding dress?
 Looking for furniture?
 Want boutique buys?
-Charity shops will often have specialist shops that provide only these items to make it easier to have the pick of the bunch.
-If you don’t want to spend ££s on a wedding dress, then look at a charity shop that often has ex-display or samples as well as second-hand dresses to meet modest budgets and still allow you to look stunning on your special day.
+Charity shops will often have specialist shops that provide these items, making it easier to pick out the best.
+If you don’t want to spend ££s on a wedding dress, charity shops sometimes have ex-display or samples, as well as second-hand dresses to meet modest budgets, whilst keeping you looking gorgeous on your big day.

 Moving house?
-Home specific charity shops are the best place to grab all the items you need at a fraction of the price; some charity shops even have new white goods available that have been donated by big brands.
+Homeware charity shops are the best place to grab all the items you need at a fraction of the price; some charity shops even have new white goods available that have been donated by reputable brands.

-If you’re looking for ways to update your wardrobe without contributing to the mass production of poor-quality clothing, then charity shops will become your best friend.
+If you’re looking for ways to update your wardrobe or home without contributing to the mass production of poor-quality items, then charity shops will become your best friend.
 As well as finding some interesting buys, you may also find you save some pennies and have a guilt-free conscience as you help great causes along the way.